raceychan/anywise/README.md

     return "done"
 ```

-#### Guard that guard for a base command will handle all subcommand
+#### Guard that guard for a base command will handle all subcommand of the base command

 ```py
 @user_registry.pre_handle